glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 ## ~~Functions as a Service~~

 ???
-You could go as detailed as running your app on a server you have in your own home or business ("on-prem") (that make your own everything scenario I mentioned earlier)
+You could go as detailed as running your app on a server you have in your own home or business (that make your own everything scenario I mentioned earlier)

 or trying to squeeze django into a function as a service,